 - In a medium-sized bowl combine your coconut flour, baking powder, sea salt, sugar substitute, and set aside.

 - In a large bowl using a hand mixer, handheld electric mixer or a standup mixer beat together the room temperature butter, cream cheese until light and fluffy.
-Be sure to scrape the sides of bowl several times to make sure the mixture is well blended.
+Be sure to scrape the sides of the bowl several times to make sure the mixture is well blended.

 - To this butter and cream cheese mixture add the 8 eggs one at a time.
 Making sure to scrape the sides of the bowl several times.
-Note that due to the large number of eggs the mixture will not fully combine, this is normal.
+Note that due to a large number of eggs the mixture will not fully combine, this is normal.
 Once you add the dry ingredients to this wet mixture, the ingredients will come together perfectly.

 - To the wet ingredients slowly add all the dry ingredients on a low mixing setting.
 Making sure to scrape the bowl a couple of times.